• Skip to main content

 Recipe Ingredients:

-• tomatoes: any sort of bite sized tomato, grape, cherry, etc. Halved or quartered, whatever your preference.
+• tomatoes: any sort of bite sized fresh tomato, grape, cherry, etc. Halved or quartered, whatever your preference.

 • pine nuts: pine nuts are a bit pricy, so you could opt for walnuts if preferred.
 For a nut allergy, you can omit the pine nuts completely or use shelled pumpkin seeds (pepitas).